jncraton/operating-systems-cpsc4420/lectures/26-file-system-implementation.md

 - Any block in a file could be mapped to any block on a disk
 - Not all choices are equal
-- Goal is to opimize space and time usage
+- Goal is to optimize space and time usage

 Wasted Space
 ------------